ei1000/Harry_Potter_Spells/README.md

 # Harry_Potter_Spells

 Use computervision to track the index finger, and store a log of the positions.
+Perhaps use numpy

 Connect the positions to a drawing.